mrchristine/db-migration/README.md

   --database DATABASE   Database name to export for the metastore.
 Single
                         database name supported
-  --iam IAM             IAM Instance Profile to export metastore entires --skip-failed         Skip retries for any failed exports.
+  --iam IAM             IAM Instance Profile to export metastore entires --skip-failed         Skip retries for any failed hive metastore exports.
   --mounts              Log all mount points.
   --azure               Run on Azure.
 (Default is AWS) --profile PROFILE     Profile to parse the credentials